worming004/starting-k8s/readme.md

 ### Create a resource group and the cluster

 First, you need to create a resource group that will handle your cluster.
-Simply run `az group create --location <location> --name training`.
+Simply run `az group create --location <location> --name training`. e.g.: `az group create --location westeurope --name training`

 The location list can be found by double tapping *tab* when you already entered `az group create --location ` with white space.
 If you do not know what to put, you can select *westeurope*